-16.1 It is the intent of this section that personnel assigned to the Bureau shall have the same benefits accorded like rank or pay classification within the Department except as stipulated herein or as may apply to a forty (40) hour per week employee (such as furlough leave).
-The City shall have the right to schedule all employees assigned to the Fire Prevention Bureau to be on duty four 10-hour days per week or five 8-hour days per week.

-- 16.2 Overtime.
+- 16.1 It is the intent of this section that personnel assigned to the Bureau shall have the same benefits accorded like rank or pay classification within the Department except as stipulated herein or as may apply to a forty (40) hour per week employee (such as furlough leave).
+The City shall have the right to schedule all employees assigned to the Fire Prevention Bureau.
+All 40-hour personnel assigned/promoted to Fire Prevention Bureau to be scheduled on-duty during normal duty days (presently 0730-1330 Monday-Friday). - 16.2 Overtime.
 Overtime shall be paid at the rate of time-and-one-half for all hours worked by assigned personnel in excess of the regularly scheduled hours. - 16.3 Holidays.
 Fire Prevention Bureau personnel shall work all holidays that fall during the normal work week as assigned.
 Personnel shall receive holiday pay as stipulated herein. - 16.4 Additional Clothing.
 All personnel assigned to the Bureau where inspections are required, and for a period of at least sixty (60) days shall be supplied with one set of coveralls per year. - 16.5 Meal Period.
-Effective July 1, 1981, all employees assigned to the Fire Prevention Bureau shall be allowed a thirty (30) minute paid meal period daily.
+Effective July 1, 1981, all employees assigned to the Fire Prevention Bureau shall be allowed a thirty (30) minute paid meal period daily. - 16.6 Furlough.
+Furlough Time minimum hours used is four (4) hours for 40-hours personnel and may be taken only upon minimum 24-hour notice to the Fire Marshal.
+Exceptions to the above shall be granted for educational purposes and in bona fide emergency approved by the Fire Chief or his/her designee.